clarkeh627/academic-cv-site/content/authors/clarke-hardy/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently pursuing a PhD in experimental particle physics with a specific focus on rare event searches.
+I am currently pursuing a PhD in experimental particle physics with a focus on rare event searches.
 I have previously worked with three international collaborations searching for dark matter, and now work on [nEXO](https://nexo.llnl.gov), a planned tonne-scale experiment to search for [neutrinoless double beta decay](https://en.wikipedia.org/wiki/Neutrinoless_double_beta_decay).
 I am enthusiastic about finding new ways to enhance our experimental sensitivity to the physics of interest using machine learning techniques.
 My day-to-day work consists of data analysis, software development, detector R&D, and lab management.

 In addition to my research, I am passionate about teaching math and physics.
 I am a member of the volunteer faculty at [Mount Tamalpais College](https://www.mttamcollege.edu), an institution offering degree programs to the incarcerated population of San Quentin State Prison.
 In this role I have been an instructor for precalculus and physics and a substitute instructor and tutor for other math courses.